apigee/devrel/references/cicd-pipeline/jenkins-build/README.md

 ### Run the Jenkins Container

-In this section we describe how to setup Jenkins on a either a GCP VM or locally via Docker.
+In this section we describe how to setup Jenkins on either a GCP VM or locally via Docker.

 #### Option A Run Jenkins on a GCP Compute Engine VM

-To run Jenkins on a Compute Engine VM firs make sure you have the Container Image in GCR.
-If you have not used cloud build to build your Image then push it to GCR like so:
+To run Jenkins on a Compute Engine VM first make sure you have the Container Image in GCR.
+If you have not used Cloud Build to build your Image then push it to GCR like so:

 ```sh